-Tx.
+TX.
 29th December 1966

-audio extract exist from this production.
+extended audio extract exist from this production.

-introducing her to the new robot, known simply as TN-3 or ‘Tony’ (Hal
+indistinguishable from a man and known simply as TN-3 or ‘Tony’ (Hal

 A section lasting approximately two and a

-half minutes exists from Scene 4 of the play, in which a bemused Claire is
+half minutes exists from Scene 4 of the play, in which a bemused Claire

 The clip derives from an edition of the

-BBC-1 science documentary series Towards Tomorrow entitled Robot
+BBC-1 science documentary series Towards Tomorrow entitled

-(TX.
-28/12/67.
-Prod/Dir: Ramsay Short).
-This edition contained a large
+Robot (TX.
+28/12/67, Produced by Ramsay Short).
+This edition

-amount of interview material featuring Isaac Asimov,
+contained a large amount of interview material featuring Isaac Asimov,

 in which he related his thoughts on current trends in the field of

-various reasons for creating robots in the shape and form of humans.
+robot design and create robots in the shape and form of humans.

 The clip begins as Claire, Larry Belmont

-The play’s own soundtrack then cuts in,
+The play’s soundtrack then cuts in, with

 you to take charge of TN-3”.
 Since Clare looks at him blankly, Jensen

 goes on to explain: “TN-3 is a robot”.